Complaint: Suspect in hit-and-run caught with drugs

 A man who was accused in a hit-and-run crash in Agat was arrested after being caught with drugs, according to court documents.

-Jesse Fegurgur Belen, 52, was charged with criminal mischief, possession of a schedule II controlled substance, theft of property, and forgery, each as third-degree felonies.
-Each charges includes a notice of committing a felony while on felony release.
+Jesse Fegurgur Belen, 52, was charged with criminal mischief, possession of a Schedule II controlled substance, theft of property and forgery, each as third-degree felonies.
+Each charge includes a notice of committing a felony while on felony release.

 Authorities found the suspect at a nearby restaurant.